 Historically, Unitil customers have paid a flat-rate per-kilowatt hour for electricity.
 The introduction of time-of-use rates, by contrast, provides customers with more control over their energy costs, with tiered rates that encourage moving the bulk of their electricity use to off-peak hours when rates are at their lowest.
 For example, EV owners who switch to Time-of-Use and charge their vehicle overnight could see significant savings.

-Time of Use (TOU) rates were introduced to Unitil’s New Hampshire electric customers in July of 2022.
-A Whole House TOU rate is available to residential customers, while an Electric Vehicle (EV) TOU rate is available to residential and commercial electric vehicle owners in the state.
+Time of Use (TOU) rates were introduced to Unitil’s New Hampshire electric customers in July of 2022 and Massachusetts electric customers in April 2023.
+A Whole House TOU rate is available to NH residential customers, while an Electric Vehicle (EV) TOU rate is available to NH and MA residential as well as NH commercial customers.

 Time-of-use rates are broken up into three pricing tiers: mid-peak, on-peak, and off-peak.
 Mid-peak hours are Monday through Friday, from 6 a.m. to 3 p.m. with pricing that is approximately the same as the standard rate.
 On-peak hours are Monday through Friday from 3 p.m. to 8 p.m., during which pricing is about three times the standard rate.
 Off-peak hours are weekdays between 8 p.m. and 6 a.m., plus all weekend and holiday hours.
 Pricing for off-peak hours is approximately 30% less than the standard rate.

 In 2020, the average annual electricity consumption for a U.S. residential utility customer was 10,715 kilowatt hours (kWh), an average of about 893 kWh per month.
 (Source: U.S. Energy Information Administration)